ehrlich89/forensics/README.md

 ```

 ### Core
+Use the core layer, if you want to build apps independently from Relution.

 #### Scanning
-If you want to scan specific beacon messages, you can create an instance of ```BeaconMessageScanner``` and
+If you want to scan for specific beacon messages, create an instance of ```BeaconMessageScanner``` and
-configure it, so that the scanner will detect the messages.
-Next, register a ```BeaconMessageStreamNodeReceiver``` whose ```onReceivedMessage``` will be called, whenever a matching message has been received.
-You can also add message types to the scanner's configuration after you have started the scanner.
-To do this, just call the appropriate methods of the ```BeaconMessageScannerConfig``` object.
+configure it, as shown below.
+You can change the scanner's configuration even if it has already been started.
+To get informed about incoming messages, register a ```BeaconMessageStreamNodeReceiver```.

 ```java
 final BeaconMessageScanner beaconScanner = new BeaconMessageScanner(this);